The Sloan Initiative

 ABOUT THE SLOAN INITIATIVE

 In 2000, Manhattan Theatre Club began a partnership with the Alfred P. Sloan Foundation to commission, develop, and produce new plays about math, science, and technology.
 MTC first collaborated with the Sloan Foundation on the production of David Auburn’s Tony Award and Pulitzer Prize-winning drama Proof.
-Since then, the partnership has expanded to include five to six annual playwriting commissions.
+Since then, the partnership has expanded to include an average of three annual playwriting commissions.
 With the Foundation’s support, MTC has awarded over 100 commissions to date.

 The Foundation also provides production grants to stage Sloan-related works, and has supported, in addition to Proof, MTC’s productions of Charlotte Jones’s Humble Boy, Rebecca Lenkiewicz’s adaptation of An Enemy of the People, Sharr White’s The Other Place, Nell Benjamin’s The Explorers Club, Nick Payne’s Constellations and Incognito, Bess Wohl’s Continuity, and Anchuli Felicia King’s Golden Shield.